iPublicis/plugin-bundle-activation/README.md

 Afterwards, you can keep the plugin installed or just remove it.

-This plugin is based on the fine work of the [TGM Plugin Activation](http://tgmpluginactivation.com/) and the [JSON.minify()](https://github.com/getify/JSON.minify/tree/php) teams.
+This plugin is based on the fine work of, and includes, the [TGM Plugin Activation](http://tgmpluginactivation.com/) and [JSON.minify()](https://github.com/getify/JSON.minify/tree/php) teams.

 **PLEASE READ CAREFULLY THE INSTALLATION SECTION HERE AND IN THE `readme.txt` INCLUDED.**